NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 `seacharts`and the `colav_evaluation_tool` are included as submodules in the simulator.
 Install these first as editable packages using `pip install -e .` in their respective root folders.

+To use `seacharts`, you must copy the `.gdb` files under `colav_simulator/data/map/` or files you have downloaded yourself (see <https://github.com/trymte/seacharts>), into the `data/external` folder in the seacharts package directory.
+Otherwise, the module will not find any ENC data to use.

 ## Git Workflow

 All contributors are obligated to follow methods as outlined in <https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow> for ensuring a pain-free workflow with the repository.